ghost-goblin/CySA/part1.md

 - Session hijacking
   + Session key or cookie exploitation causing the session to pass through a system under the attacker's control
 - Rootkit
+     + Combined multiple malicious software tools to provide continued access to a system while hiding their own existence
 - Cross-site scripting (XSS)
      + An attacker embeds scripting commands on the website which can be executed by an unsuspecting user
      ```js